ylacaute/awesome-react-ui-frameworks/README.md

 |[Blueprint](https://blueprintjs.com/)|[15k](https://github.com/palantir/blueprint/blob/develop/packages/core/src/components/button/buttons.tsx)|CSS file, clean classes, prefixed|integrated SVG|⋆⋆|Clean industrial design, TS, use sass, no ref no tag|

-**And the winner is...
-Primereact !**

-I will try it, and update this page later.

 ## Others React UI Frameworks

 - **Carbon Design system** (IBM) sounds correct but the design is not very nice